Odzala-Kokoua National Park

 Odzala-Kokoua National Park (or Odzala National Park) is a national park in the Republic of the Congo.
 The park was first protected in 1935, declared a biosphere reserve in 1977, and granted official designation by presidential decree in 2001.
-Odzala-Kokoua has approximately 100 mammals species, and one of the continent's most diverse primate populations.
+Odzala-Kokoua has approximately 100 mammal species, and one of the continent's most diverse primate populations.
 The nonprofit conservation organization African Parks began managing the park in collaboration with the Ministry of Forest Economy, Sustainable Development and Environment of the Republic of the Congo in 2010.

 Description

 Odzala-Kokoua is an approximately 13,500 sqkm national park and biosphere reserve in northwestern Republic of the Congo, established in 1935.
 The park has preserved old-growth rainforest and variable terrain, ranging from 350 m tall hills to dense jungle and numerous glades.
 Odzala-Kokoua has dry forest, savanna, and rainforest ecosystems.
 The park is managed by African Parks in partnership with the Congolese government.